motty-mandel/hobby-projects-9/README.md

 ## Description
 This is an e-commerce site that allows you to retrieve all of the products that are stored on the database, create new products delete and update them.
+It is not completely up and running yet, when it is I will link a tutorial video showing how to navigate the application.
+Thanks for your patience.

 ## Usage
 Use